scionproto/scion/doc/dev/design/private-ISDs.rst

 ========
 *TL;DR This proposal aims to resolve scaling issues with large numbers of ISD and core ASes.
-As a side effect it introduces new privacy features, censorship protection, and (maybe) removes the need for inter-ISD peering links.*
+As a side effect it introduces new privacy features, such as hiding ASes and links, and improved censorship protection by using inter-ISD peering links as normal first class links in segments.*

 The current ISD design combines several features: